AlmostReliable/merequester/guidebook/merequester.md

 ### Green - Idling

-The target amount to stock is already reached or there is no pattern for the item or fluid to craft.
+The target amount to stock is already reached or there is no pattern for the configured request.
 <br/>

 ### Red - Missing Ingredients